IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Kafka-Pre-lab/Kafka-Pre-Lab.md

 * d\.
 The PEM certificate (used in the Designer flows).
 * e\.
 The PKCS12 password (used in the Toolkit flows).
 * f\.
 The PKCS12 certificate (used in the Toolkit flows).
+* g\.
+The JKS Certificate (used in the Toolkit flows).

-You should have a text file saved on the VDI with this info and the cert files will be in your Downloads directory.
+You should have a text file saved on the device with this info and the cert files will be in your Downloads directory.

 ![alt text][pic12]